microsoft/TypeScript-wiki/Type-Compatibility.md

+> # Hey, this page is out of date!
+> For a more up to date guide, check out [Type Compatibility](https://github.com/Microsoft/TypeScript-Handbook/blob/master/pages/Type%20Compatibility.md) at our Handbook repo page.

 # Introduction

 Type compatibility in TypeScript is based on structural subtyping.
 Structural typing is a way of relating types based solely on their members.
 This is contrast with nominal typing.
 Consider the following code: